 In short, I explore the issue from many different perspectives and present what I believe to be a number of convincing arguments for why, in modern times, this ritual can best be accomplished by using money instead of chickens.
 This will not be an easy book for either side to read, but I believe it fills an important educational gap on both sides.

 You can order your copy now on Lulu.com.
-Also available on Amazon and elsewhere, but if you order from Lulu you get a discount and I get a better deal as an author.
+Also available on Amazon but if you order thru Lulu you get a discount and I get a better deal as an author.
+Lulu also offers quantity discounts.